5 easy LEGO games for kids (that parents will love too)

 LEGO game #1: LEGO tower game

-• The game ends when the box is empty.
-The winner is the player who has the tallest tower at the end of the game.
+- The game ends when the box is empty.
+The player with the tallest tower wins.

 LEGO game #2: Memory game with bricks